View Anthony COTTERELL's Obituary on Stuff.co.nz and share memories

 "Rest in peace"

 Messages may be addressed to the Cotterell family, C/- 19 London Street, Christchurch 8013.
 In lieu of flowers, donations to St Vincent de Paul would be appreciated and can be made online at bit.ly/aacotterelle1509.
-A Requiem Mass for Anthony will be Celebrated at Our Lady of Victories Catholic Church, 106 Main South Road, Sockburn, Christchurch, Tomorrow (Wednesday), at 10.30am.
-A Rosary will be held at Our Lady of Victories Catholic Church, This Day (Tuesday), at 7.00pm.
+A Requiem Mass for Anthony will be Celebrated at Our Lady of Victories Catholic Church, 106 Main South Road, Sockburn, Christchurch, This Day (Wednesday), at 10.30am.

 Published in Southland Times from Sept.
 17 to Sept.
 18, 2019